abhayagiri/beginning-our-day/manuscripts/markdown/vol2.md

 intellectual endeavors that are not helpful.
 Truly, what we want to cultivate is mindfulness, that awareness that can help us recognize that, *This body is not who I am.
-This body is subject to many experiences---feelings, pain of all sorts, and death*.
-If we are mindful, this reflection can be uplifting---we recognize that we are facing something that is the truth of the condition in which we are living.
+This body is subject to many experiences---feelings, pain of all sorts, and death.* If we are mindful, this reflection can be uplifting---we recognize that we are facing something that is the truth of the condition in which we are living.
 It helps us feel much more familiar and intimate with these